ajakacky/ajakacky.github.io/_pages/robotics.md

 ---
-layout: archive
+layout: category
-permalink: /robotics/
+permalink: /categories/robotics/
+taxonomy: Robotics
 title: "Robotics Work"
 author_profile: true
-categories: ['robotics','robots','IoT']
 ---

 This page contains posts for all the robotics work that I have done over the years